BytemarkHosting/flexnbd-c/README.txt

 because the source can't see that the backing store behind the destination is intact, or even on the same machine.

+If the `--unlink` option is given, the local file will be deleted immediately before the mirror connection is terminated.
+This allows an otherwise-ambiguous situation to be resolved: if you don't unlink the file and the flexnbd process at either end is terminated, it's not possible to tell which copy of the data is canonical.
+Since the unlink happens as soon as the sender knows that it has transmitted all the data, there can be no ambiguity.

-Note: files smaller than 4096 bytes cannot be migrated.
+Note: files smaller than 4096 bytes cannot be mirrored.

 Options
 ^^^^^^^